What Gets To Be A 'Burger'? States Restrict Labels On Plant-Based Meat

 But there's more meat to this story.

-The debate over what gets to be called "beef" or "pork" is not just about the quinoa burger and tofu sausage.
+The debate over what gets to be called "beef" or "pork" is not just about quinoa burgers and tofu sausage.
 It's also about a future when grocery stores sell meat that looks and tastes like the real deal but is grown in a laboratory from animal cells.
 This future has the agricultural industry investing heavily in preparation, including the push to restrict how new meat alternatives can be marketed.

 The National Cattlemen's Beef Association's top 2019 policy priority is battling "false and deceptive marketing" of what the group calls simply "fake meat."
 The U.S. Department of Agriculture told NPR that it's still weighing the U.S. Cattlemen's Association's petition for a policy change to define "meat" and "beef" as being only products from animals raised and harvested in the traditional manner.